gnolang/gno/docs/getting-started/using-gnokey.md

 #### `bank/balances`

-With this query, we can fetch balances of a specfic account.
+With this query, we can fetch balances of a specific account.
 To call it, we can run the following command:

 ```bash